8.14 Concealed Pregnancy

 Assessments should identify clear expectations of parents/carers and ensure that should they fail to comply this would constitute a significant risk factor and point to the need to activate further child protection processes and/or Care Proceedings.
 Under such circumstances legal advice should be sought.

 Police must be notified of any child protection inquiries made by children's social care following a concealed pregnancy.
 Consideration must be given as to whether a joint investigation is needed.
-This will be dependent upon whether an offence may have been committed or if the child is at risk of significant harm.
+This will be dependent upon whether an offence may have been committed or if the child is at risk of significant harm

 Action by Maternity Staff

-Where the referral is received out of hours in relation to a baby born as the result of a concealed pregnancy, the Emergency Out of Hours Service will take steps to prevent the baby being discharged from hospital until children's social care have been informed and given their approval for discharge, in most instances this would be until after a Strategy Meeting has been undertaken.
+Where the referral is received out of hours in relation to a baby born as the result of a concealed pregnancy, the Emergency Out of Hours Service will take steps to prevent the baby being discharged from hospital until children's social care have been informed and given their approval for discharge, in most instances this would be until after a Strategy Discussion has been undertaken.
 The baby should not be discharged out of hours.

 Action by Children's Social Care Staff